talsma-ict/context-propagation/docs/README.md

 # Context propagation library

-Standard mechanism to _capture_ `ThreadLocal` snapshots to _propagate_ into concurrent tasks by _reactivating_ in another thread.
+Library to capture `ThreadLocal` snapshots to propagate by reactivating in another thread.

-Provides various tools to automate the propagation, ensuring proper scoping and closing of reactivated context snapshots:
+Tools help automate propagation by capturing snapshots and ensuring proper closing of reactivated context snapshots:
 - `ContextAwareExecutorService` that wraps any existing `ExecutorService`
-- `ContextAwareCompletableFuture` that propagates context snapshots into each successive `CompletionStage` (e.g. _then.._ and _when..._ methods).
+- `ContextAwareCompletableFuture` that propagates context snapshots into each successive `CompletionStage`.

 ## Terminology

 ### Context